Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Problem Formulation

-\textbf{Assumptions} 1) Every agent knows its own location with respect to the observed environment $p_i$; 2) The expanse of the environment and the location of the targets are initially unknown to all agents 3) Agents can observe the environment around them within a sensing range $r_{sense}$ and obstacles can occlude the observation; 4) The agents within a communication range $r_{comm}$ can exchange information; 5) Agents may have hardware differences, including maximum operational range, speed, and environmental adaptability.
-6) The obstacles in the gridworld are not uniformly distributed.
-Thus, the gridworld can have obstacle-rich regions and obstacle-free regions.
+\textbf{Assumptions} 1) Every robot knows its own location, $p_i$, in the currently observed environment; 2) The global expanse of the environment and the location of the targets are initially unknown to all the robots 3) The robots can observe the environment around them within a sensing range $r_{sense}$, defined as the field-of-view and there could be obstacles, which occlude the observation for UGVs; 4) The robots within a communication range $r_{comm}$, can exchange information.
+This is defined as the neighborhood radius in a radius-based graph; 5) The mobility of UAVs isn't affected by ground obstacles, and the UAVs have a birds-eye view of the targets.
+6) The obstacles in the environment are not uniformly distributed.
+7) The environment is discretized into a grid world.
+Thus, the grid world can have obstacle-rich regions and obstacle-free regions.

-Typically, we can express the behavior of the $i$-th agent in the \textbf{Collaborative task localization system} as follows:
+\textbf{Individual Observation and Preprocessing:} We can express the behavior of the $i$-th robot in the system as follows: